Governors

 Mr Stephen Pollard

-Register of Interests - Governor St Georges CE Primary School; Trustee St. George's Church, Chorley PCC
+Register of Interests - Governor St Georges CE Primary School; Trustee - PCC Parish of Chorley St George and All Saints.

 Parent Governor